rmrk-team/evm-multiasset-demo/README.md

     }
 ```

-Alice also wanted to craft her cookbook, but creating recognized recipes is not allowed to everyone, is something exclusive.
-So she asked to Master to give her the permission to contribute to this huge project and... he said **YES** :boom:
+Alice also wanted to craft her cookbook, but creating recognisable recipes is not allowed to everyone, is something exclusive.
+So she asked Master to give her the permission to contribute to this huge project and... he said **YES** :boom:
-Adding Alice as a new contributor for the collection she can now insert in her cookbook existing recipes made by her or her master.
+Adding Alice as a new contributor for the collection, so she can now insert her existing recipes to the cookbook.

 ```typescript
 console.log("Adding Alice as a new collection contributor.");